Jian ware: History

 At the time, tea was prepared by whisking powdered leaves that had been pressed into dried cakes together with hot water, which was somewhat akin to matcha in the Japanese tea ceremony.
 The water added to this powder produced a white froth that would stand out better against a dark bowl.
 Jian ware reached the peak of its popularity during the Song dynasty.
-Vessels of this time were also greatly appreciated and copied in Japan, where they are known as tenmoku (天目) wares.
+Vessels of this time were also greatly appreciated and copied in Japan, where they are known as (天目) wares.
 The Japanese term derives from Tianmu Mountain (天目山), where this type of vessel was supposed to originate from and be appreciated.
 Five of these vessels that originate during the southern Song dynasty are so highly valued that they were included by the government in the list of National Treasures of Japan (crafts: others).

 Tastes in preparation changed during the Ming dynasty; the Hongwu Emperor (1328–1398) himself preferred leaves to powdered cakes, and would accept only leaf tea as tribute from tea-producing regions.
-Leaf tea, in contrast to powdered tea, was prepared by steeping whole leaves in boiling water - a process that led to the invention of the teapot and subsequent popularity of Yixing wares over the dark tea bowls.
+Leaf tea, in contrast to powdered tea, was prepared by steeping whole leaves in boiling water – a process that led to the invention of the teapot and subsequent popularity of Yixing wares over the dark tea bowls.
 While in China the art of Jian ware faded and then died out, in Japan it continued and became the foremost producer of this type of ware, also due to the importance and development of the tea ceremony.

 Renewed interest in the history and cultural heritage in China has revived starting in the 1990s.
 At the Jiyufang Laolong site (吉玉坊老龍窯), located in a village near the town of Shuiji not far from Wuyishan, Master Xiong Zhonggui has been able to restart production of Jian Zhan using original clay, after studying with Japanese maskers.
 Kilns in Dehua County are also attempting in recreating it.

-On 15 September 2016 a Song Jian ware tea-bowl of the yuteki tenmoku type, long in the Japanese Kuroda family collection, was auctioned at Christie's New York for over $US11 million.
+On 15 September 2016 a Song-era Jian ware tea-bowl of the type, long in the Japanese Kuroda family collection, was auctioned at Christie's New York for over $US11 million.
 The pre-sale estimate was $US1.5 to 2.5 million.
 The bowl was registered by the Japanese government as an Important Art Object on 18 December 1935 and deregistered on 4 September 2015 for the sale.